DataDog/ecommerce-workshop/RELEASING.md

 # Automated version release guide

+**Note:** Replace 1.0.0 with the version number you are releasing

 1. Verify that the CHANGELOG.md unreleased section is accurate and up to date by checking the commits between tags
-1. Update the CHANGELOG.md unrelease section with the next version number.
-Use [Semver](https://semver.org/) to determine how far to bump things up.
+1. Update the CHANGELOG.md unreleased section with the next version number.
+Use [Semver](https://semver.org/) to determine how far to bump things up
+1. Make a new unreleased section at the top.
+Follow the [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) format for this
-1. Make a new commit with that changelog using "Release [version]" (e.g. "Release 1.2.3")
+1. Make a new commit with that changelog using "Release 1.0.0" as the message
 1. Make a new tag with the version number `git tag --annotate 1.0.0 --message="Release 1.0.0"`
 1. Push the new tag `git push && git push --tags`
 1. Monitor the new release workflow in Github Actions which should complete the rest

 # Manual version release guide

-Note: Replace 1.0.0 with the version number you are releasing
+**Note:** Replace 1.0.0 with the version number you are releasing

 1. Verify that the CHANGELOG.md unreleased section is accurate and up to date by checking the commits between tags
 1. Update the CHANGELOG.md unrelease section with the next version number.
-Use [Semver](https://semver.org/) to determine how far to bump things up.
+Use [Semver](https://semver.org/) to determine how far to bump things up
 1. Make a new commit with that changelog using "Release 1.0.0"
 1. Make a new tag with the version number `git tag --annotate 1.0.0 --message="Release 1.0.0"`
 1. Push the new tag `git push && git push --tags`
 1. Go to the [tags page](https://github.com/DataDog/ecommerce-workshop/tags) and click the three dots to the right to "Create release".
-In the prompt, copy and paste the `CHANGELOG.md` notes for the 1.0.0 release in the body and put "1.0.0" for the title.
+In the prompt, copy and paste the `CHANGELOG.md` notes for the 1.0.0 release in the body and put "1.0.0" for the title
 1. Pull down the latest advertisements image `docker pull ddtraining/advertisements:latest`
 1. Tag the advertisements latest image with the new version number `docker tag ddtraining/advertisements:latest ddtraining/advertisements:1.0.0`
 1. Push the advertisements image up `docker push ddtraining/advertisements:1.0.0`